Daniel-Ibarrola/leetcode/interview-prep/behavioral-questions.md

 ---
 ## Software Development Management

-Of course.
-This is a classic and very important question in software development management.
-Here is a detailed explanation of both the Agile and Waterfall models.

 ### The Waterfall Model

 The **Waterfall Model** is a traditional, linear, and sequential approach to software development.
 As the name suggests, progress flows steadily downwards (like a waterfall) through a series of distinct phases.
 Each phase must be fully completed before the next phase can begin.